 4.4.
 Probability Distributions

 Recall that discrete random variables take integer values.
-Whereas, a continuous random variable can be real numbers.
-Here we will define common discrete and continuous probability distributions with an eye towards computing probabilities.
+Whereas a continuous random variable can be any real number.
+Here, we will define common discrete and continuous probability distributions with an eye toward computing probabilities.

 4.4.1.
 Discrete Distributions